Aashishsharma/Learnings/Javascript/Javascript.md

 2. **bigint** is for integer numbers of arbitrary length.
 A BigInt value is created by appending n to the end of an integer
 3. **string** for strings.
 A string may have zero or more characters, there’s no separate single-character type.
 4. **boolean** for true/false.
 5. **null** for unknown values – a standalone type that has a single value null.
+Null as an assignment value.
+So you can assign the value null to any variable which basically means it’s blank.
 6. **undefined** for unassigned values – a standalone type that has a single value undefined.
+Undefined is a variable that has been declared but not assigned a value.
 7. **object** for more complex data structures.
 8. **symbol** for unique identifiers.